yousofdavamkar/Web-RTP-Connector/README.md

 ## Using A Real RTP Radio Or RTP Gateway

-Use phone-call rooms and AudioBridge for hardware or gateway interoperability.
-The walkie-talkie Streaming path is tuned for browser uploads via FFmpeg and is not the recommended entry point for external RTP equipment.
+This repository is currently configured for a walkie-talkie radio profile with automatic room attachment:

-A practical setup looks like this:
+1. Create or join a room in walkie-talkie mode.

-1. Create or reuse a phone-call room.
+2. The backend auto-creates the external walkie radio participant (`radio-main`) and auto-rearms the session.
-2. Create a plain RTP participant so the radio or radio gateway can send audio into the room.
+3. Configure the radio or gateway to transmit RTP to `192.168.1.100:1351` with `pcma` payload type `8`.
-3. Configure the radio or gateway to transmit plain RTP to the host or LAN IP and the returned `janusRtp.port`.
+4. Browser users in walkie mode hear radio traffic through Janus Streaming.
-4. Use `pcmu` with payload type `0` or `pcma` with payload type `8` unless the device requires something else.
+5. Browser PTT is mirrored to `192.168.1.152:1350` using `pcma` payload type `8`.

-5. If the radio also needs receive audio from the room, either include `remoteHost` and `remotePort` when creating the RTP participant, or create an AudioBridge RTP forwarder that sends the mixed room audio to the radio or gateway.
+For AudioBridge-specific interoperability flows (forwarders and plain RTP participants), keep using the `/forwarders` and `/rtp-participants` APIs.

 Important constraints: